Kruptein/planarally-dice/README.md

 `npm i @planarally/dice`

+This package uses Ammo.js for the physics, to instantiate the physics you can pass your own instance of Ammo or you can rely on the build-in Ammo load mechanics in which case you **must** add the Ammo.js dependency yourself.

+`npm i github:kripken/ammo.js`

 ### Setup

 1. Instantiate a `DiceThrower` class with either a canvas element or your own babylonjs scene.